 - Carpets and rugs are worn by regular use

 - Faded paint on walls in the home

 - Marking on hardwood floors which have lost their finish and are worn to the bare wood

 - Warped cabinet doors that do not close properly

 - Staining on porcelain fixtures that have lost their protective coating

 - Black spots on bathroom mirrors due to “de-silvering.”

 - Clothes dryers that do not produce hot air due to a faulty thermostat

 - Toilets that do not flush properly because of mineral deposits clogging the jets

-On the other hand, a landlord can deduct from your security deposit to cover expenses related to damage or excessive filth such as:
+On the other hand, a landlord can deduct from a security deposit to cover expenses related to damage or excessive filth such as –

 - Cigarette burns on carpets or curtains